 iAchieve has grown once again.
-While we are maintaining our 24 1:1 iPod touch classrooms, we now also have a total of 18 flipped classrooms supported by 1:1 iPad, and more than 80+ teachers across the district utilizing iPad Media Kits (iPad, Apple TV, and HDMI projector) for interactive instruction and learning.
+While we are maintaining our 24 1:1 iPod touch classrooms, we now also have a total of 18 flipped classrooms supported by 1:1 iPads, and more than 80+ teachers across the district utilizing iPad Media Kits (iPad, Apple TV, and HDMI projector) for interactive instruction and learning.

 The 12/13 school year is well under way and Creighton School District has once again expanded the iAchieve Project during its third year!
 In addition to the 24 1:1 iPod touch classrooms, we now have 10 classrooms implementing flipped classroom models supported by 1:1 iPads, 3 shared iPad carts, and over 50 classroom teachers utilizing an "iPad Media Kit" consisting of an iPad, Apple TV, and HD projector to use for mobile instruction in the classroom.
 It's going to be an interesting year!

 Creighton School District's iAchieve iPod project is now in its second year!
 We are again implementing iPod touches into 24 classrooms across the district.
 The iPod touches are being used to enhance reading comprehension, build oral reading fluency, and support math instruction.
 In addition to iPod touches, the Creighton District now has 2 iPad Learning Labs.
 Students are using the iPads for online testing and project based learning activities in the classroom.

 iAchieve piloted a flipped classroom model supported by 1:1 iPads in a 7th grade math class.
 The pilot showed great success through increased student engagement, improved attendance, and higher achievement on in-class assessments.